How to Prepare Your Toddler For A New Baby

 Belly bonding.
 Help start the bonding early — explain to your child that the baby can actually hear you from the inside.
 Spend time talking to the baby, reading to the baby and giving sweet belly rubs and cuddles.
 Keep lines of communication open and talk about the baby often, as if they are already part of the family.

 Let them help prepare for baby.
-Make your child part of the preparation process — this could mean taking them shopping to stock up on baby supplies (explain what you’re buying, how the baby will use it, and how they can help in that particular activity) or getting the nursery set up.
+Make your child part of the preparation process — this could mean taking them shopping to stock up on baby supplies (explain what you’re buying, how the baby will use it, and how they can help in that particular activity), letting them help pack baby's hospital bag, or getting the nursery set up.
 Keep them involved!

 Teach your toddler patience.
 One thing that is bound to happen once your baby comes home is you needing your toddler to be able to wait for you to do things — feed the baby, change the baby, put them down for a nap, etc. Practice making your toddler wait in the months leading up to baby’s arrival — “Mommy will get you more milk in a minute, as soon as I’m finished putting these dishes away,” “Yes, we can go to the park as soon as I am done getting myself dressed,” etc. This way, when the baby comes, there will be less resentment and more understanding that there are more things besides the baby that require mommy and daddy’s time.